KDO-RG/Duplicate-Media-Finder/README.md

 ## 📄 License & Terms
 **Copyright (c) 2026 KDO-RG.
 All rights reserved.**

-This repository provides the **demonstration version** of the software.
+This repository provides the **demonstration/free version** of the software.
 *   The source code is proprietary and is **not** included in this repository.
 *   You are authorized to use this demo for evaluation purposes.
+*   The free version is fully authorized for personal or commercial use.
-*   Redistribution of the demo executable is permitted, provided it remains unmodified.
+*   Redistribution of the demo/free executable is permitted, provided it remains unmodified.
 *   Reverse engineering or decompilation is strictly prohibited.

 ## 📬 Support